adnanbhanji/EU-Chatbot-Reco-System/docs/getting_started.md

     .\whatsapp-llama\Scripts\activate
     pip install langchain replicate flask requests uvicorn gunicorn
     ```
 After activating the virtual environment, install the necessary Python packages.
 Ensure your virtual environment is selected as the kernel if using an IDE.
+You can do this by opening the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS) and type Python: Select Interpreter.
+Choose the Python interpreter that matches whatsapp-llama environment.

 ### Running the Chatbot